-Hidden by the mist of the lush jungle, for more than a century, coffee and nature breathed together in the highlands of Central Bali, Indonesia.
-The production of coffee in the villages of Munduk and Gobleg might not be as lucrative as before other cash crops took over.
-Nevertheless, some farmers persisted!
+Hidden by the mist of the lush jungle, for more than a century, coffee and nature breathe together in the highlands of Central Bali, Indonesia.
+The production of coffee in the villages of Munduk and Gobleg may not be as lucrative as before other cash crops took over.
+Nevertheless, some farmers persist!
 The island’s past with the Dutch was not always bright, but when Irene Roozen and her family invested in the abandoned five hectares in 2007, the coffee plantation resurrected and thrived.
 For a decade now, this place is also home to Munduk Moding Plantation Nature Resort & Spa.
 The fans of this beverage can now enjoy their Bali holidays in a nature resort inspired by coffee.

 Munduk Moding Plantation offers infinity pools and infinity coffee cups

 If you’re looking for a 4-star hotel in Bali, consider plantation villas in Gobleg village as your choice.
 They will stun you with natural surroundings and infinity pools, fill your days with loads of possible activities, and your cup with fine organic coffee.
 Read the Munduk Moding Plantation review and learn all the pros and cons of this unique mountain accommodation in Bali, Indonesia!

 The first Dutch explorer stepped on the island in 1597.
 Cornelis de Houtman called Bali “the young Holland”.
 He began the Dutch spice trade with Indonesia.
 In the following centuries, the trade focus moved to opium and slaves.